 Milk selection is also important.
 You want to use very cold milk, but not frozen.
 Fat and protein content also make a difference.
 You can get into the science of steamed milk.
 But most coffee shops use 2% milk, so you can go with that.

-When you’re done, be sure to clean the machine, especially the milk frother.
+When you’re done, be sure to clean the latte espresso machine, especially the milk frother.
 Also, make sure to follow the suggested maintenance schedule.
-This not only helps the machine last longer but will also make better-tasting coffee drinks.
+This not only helps the latte machines last longer but will also make better-tasting coffee drinks.

 It's all about the ratio of coffee, milk, and foam.
 A cappuccino has equal amounts of coffee, milk, and foam.
 A latte has much more milk than coffee with a light layer of foam on top.

 No. Not all espresso machines can steam milk.
 To make a latte or cappuccino, the machine needs to be able to froth and foam milk.
 An actual steam wand on the machine delivers the best results.

 Our overall top pick among the best latte machines goes to the Breville Barista Express.
 While much is automated, you still have control to customize the strength of your espresso.
 The high-powered steam want lets you create perfect frothed milk just like at the café.

 If budget is your primary concern, check out the GEVI 5403 espresso machine.
 It can create enough pressure to get proper extraction.
-While it may not be the best steam wand, for the price, it does an adequate job for an at-home machine.
+While it may not be the best steam wand, for the price, it does an adequate job for an at-home espresso machine/cappuccino machine.